crown-of-napoleon/Florist-Database/README.md

 2. Install dependencies using `npm install`.
 3. Ensure that the command is currently in the backend folder by  `cd backend/` if necessary.
 4. Start the server with `` or `node server.js`.
+5. On a separate shell command, run  `npm start`.
-5. The server will run on `http://localhost:3000`.
+6. The server will run on `http://localhost:3000`.

 ## Dependencies
 The project uses the following dependencies: